umg-minai/vct-or-mc/raw-data/04-umg/README.md

 - start: POSIXct, date/time of bottle opening, should be YYYY-MM-DD HH:MM.
 - end: POSIXct, date/time of empty bottle, should be YYYY-MM-DD HH:MM.

+## torin/

+A Torin export with start and end of each surgery and the OPS codes.
+Used to find laparoscopic surgeries.

+(not uploaded for privacy reasons)